kschmaus/kschmaus.github.io/_posts/2021-11-25-paris-chapter2.md

 ![](/assets/images/2021-11-25-paris-chapter2/apartment-1.jpg)
 ![](/assets/images/2021-11-25-paris-chapter2/apartment-3.jpeg)

 Tall ceilings, a large living room, reasonably sized kitchens and bathrooms (reasonable for Paris), plenty of storage - it feels pretty luxe right about now.
 We did pick up a couple cheap items from Ikea, like a jacket rack and some bins for recycling.
 Maybe the best thing about the new place has been the landlord.
 Instead of a shady company, she's a single person with one Airbnb listing.
-She's super communicative and kind, and has already sent us a second pair of keys, a new water kettle, ordered us a dining table and a set of chairs,  and scheduled repairs on the washing machine and freezer.
+She's super communicative and kind, and has already sent us a second pair of keys, a new water kettle, ordered us a dining table and a set of chairs,  and scheduled repairs on the dishwasher and freezer.

 ![](/assets/images/2021-11-25-paris-chapter2/apartment-2.jpeg)
 ![](/assets/images/2021-11-25-paris-chapter2/apartment-4.JPG)